Hiking The Buttermilk Falls State Park Gorge Trail

 • Start at 1 second exposure and then make more images at faster and slower shutter speed until you are happy with how the water looks.

-• Visit early in the day before intense daylight but if it is bright, use an ND filter to stop down the light.
+• Visit early in the day before intense daylight but if its bright, use an ND filter to stop down the light.

-• The top half of Gorge Trail is by far the best photography location at Buttermilk Falls State Park.
+• The top half of the Gorge Trail is by far the best photography location in the whole park so take your time here.

 Kristen stood next to a life guard seat in front of a swimming pool at the bottom of a waterfall

-The main entrance of the park has restrooms, playgrounds and playing fields for the kids.
-You can find plenty of green space for relaxing and picnics.
+Near the main entrance, you’ll also find restrooms, playgrounds and playing fields for the kids.
+There is plenty of green space for relaxing and picnics.
+Dogs are allowed at Buttermilk Falls, but must be kept on a leash.

 Side view of Buttermilk Falls in April